Mika Salo: 2000–2002: Sauber and Toyota

-During his Formula One career, he achieved two podiums, and scored a total of 33 championship points.
+During his Formula One career, Salo achieved two podiums, and scored a total of 33 championship points.

 Post-Formula One

-His first post-Formula One race came at the 2003 12 Hours of Sebring, driving the UK-entered Audi R8, the same car he was due to race at the 24 Hours of Le Mans if it had not run out of fuel already after the first hour.
+Salo's first post-Formula One race came at the 2003 12 Hours of Sebring, driving the UK-entered Audi R8, the same car he was due to race at the 24 Hours of Le Mans if it had not run out of fuel already after the first hour.
 He raced in four CART races for PK Racing during the same year, his best finish being third in Miami in his second series start.

-Because of his strong links with Ferrari he was picked up to be part of the development program of the Maserati MC12 GT racer.
+Because of his strong links with Ferrari, Salo was picked up to be part of the development program of the Maserati MC12 GT racer.
 He made his FIA GT debut in 2004, narrowly losing the 24 Hours of Spa-Francorchamps in a Ferrari 575.
 After that he entered the last four races of the season in the Maserati, winning two races and finishing second once.

 2005 was a year somewhat lost in the doldrums with only two participations with the Maserati MC12 in the ALMS GTS-class, a competition where the car turned out to be not even half as competitive as in the FIA GT series.

 For 2006, Salo returned to racing full-time, signing with AF Corse in the FIA GT to drive the Ferrari F430 and later on in the year with Risi Competizione in the ALMS.
 He was victorious in class in the 24 Hours of Spa and finished third in the FIA GT2 Drivers' Championship with 61 points, while his efforts in the ALMS contributed to Risi's Teams' Championship cup.